jerm062/ose-rpg/README.md

 **Lore Book**
 - Players can open the lore book from the main menu to view campaign lore.
 - The GM can add entries from the GM menu using **Add Lore**.

+**Advanced Classes**
+The character creator now includes additional options from OSE Advanced Fantasy such as Assassin, Barbarian, Bard, Druid, Illusionist, Knight, Paladin and Ranger.